Interpreting map-based $E$/$B$ spectral properties of CMB foregrounds: Further illustrations for CMB-oriented analyses

+Fig.~\ref{fig:prediction_hypotheses} shows the result.
+The horizontal axis lists the fields in which the prediction error is evaluated, while the vertical axis gives the mean-squared error on a logarithmic scale.
+For the standard \texttt{s5} sky (dashed curves), the blue curve lies many orders of magnitude below the orange one for all fields: the power-law-in-$P$ hypothesis correctly captures the input model.
+For the modified sky (solid curves), the situation is reversed: the orange curve lies at the numerical floor, while the blue curve gives much larger errors.
+Thus the extrapolation scheme that matches the field in which the sky is spectrally simple is selected unambiguously.

-Even with only three noiseless channels, the two hypotheses are therefore easily distinguishable: the data themselves select the spectral description that is closer to the truth.
-Real observations will of course include noise, bandpass uncertainties, and additional systematics, but the basic diagnostic remains valid.
-By comparing prediction errors under different parametric assumptions, one can test whether the sky behaves more like a power law in $P$ or more like power laws in $(P_E,P_B)$.
-We emphasize that the latter case should not be interpreted literally as the expectation of exact power laws in $P_E$ and $P_B$; rather, it represents an intentionally idealized opposite extreme to the rigid power-law-in-$P$ scenario, introduced here solely for diagnostic and interpretative purposes.
+Even with only three noiseless channels, the two hypotheses are therefore easily distinguishable.
+Real observations will of course include noise, bandpass uncertainties, and additional systematics, but the basic diagnostic remains valid: by comparing prediction errors under different parametric assumptions, one can test whether the data favour a description closer to a power law in $P$ or to power laws in $(P_E,P_B)$.
+We emphasize that the latter should not be interpreted as an expectation that real skies obey exact power laws in $P_E$ and $P_B$.

-This has direct implications for CMB component separation and related applications (\textit{e.g.}, clustering, masking, or local template fitting).
-The choice of working hypothesis (whether to extrapolate a single SED in $P$ or independent SEDs in $P_E$ and $P_B$) controls how spectral complexity is modelled and where it is allowed to reside (in $P$ or in its \textit{E}/\textit{B} components).
-The simple experiment above shows that, in an idealized setting, three frequency channels already carry enough information to discriminate between these limiting cases.
-Applying analogous diagnostics to real multi-frequency data will therefore be a crucial step in deciding which modelling strategy is actually supported by the data.
+{This kind of test has direct practical implications.
+The choice of field in which one imposes spectral simplicity determines where spectral complexity is allowed to reside: in $P$, or in its $E$- and $B$-family components.
+Applying analogous diagnostics to real multi-frequency data will therefore be an important first step in deciding which map-space model is supported by the sky.
+The answer need not be unique: different foregrounds, frequency ranges, or sky regions may favour different representations, especially in lines of sight affected by non-standard synchrotron mechanisms, line-of-sight superposition, Faraday effects, or ageing.}

+{Such information would be useful for building more realistic frequency-dependent foreground models, for extrapolating foreground templates, and for choosing the parameters used in parametric component-separation methods or constrained ILCs that rely on prior frequency scaling descriptions.
+In the next two subsections, we show that knowing where spectral complexity resides, and how residual foregrounds are distributed between the two parity families, also informs the choice of field in which to minimize ILC variance and the choice of tracer and target field for masking.}